sjhloco/asa_acl_report/README.md

 Only extended ACLs are supported, including standard ACLs wont break it they will just be ignored like remark statements.\
 The script has been tested against the different ACE entry patterns I can think of and have come across.
 There maybe other patterns that I havent thought about and missed, to fix any of these exceptions they would need to be added to section 4 (*Sanitize the data*) of the code.

+## Unit testing

+The unit testing is performed only on the parts of the script that require no remote device interaction using dummy files in the directory test/outputs.
+There is a separate test function for the user input data and one for formatting the ACL into XL ready format and adding the hit count timestamp.

+pytest -v
+pytest test/test_acl_report.py::test_data_mode -v
+pytest test/test_acl_report.py::test_format_data -v